-The links page can be expanded as new sites come online.
-We’re very happy to take suggestions for websites to include.
+The links page also needs updating to reflect contemporary organisations and campaigns.
+We are very happy to take suggestions for websites to include.

-Promoting the site on Facebook, MySpace, and through Twitter
+Promoting the site on Facebook, Twitter, and Instagram

 People are needed to administer and contribute to XY's Facebook page.
 So you might volunteer to take or share responsibility for XY-related activities on Facebook, Twitter, and elsewhere.